GracieRen/About-That-Trip/README.md

 # About-That-Trip

 This is a WordPress website.
 The site is built by WP Barkey Page Builder.
-A mobile version of the website is also designed for clients to view travel stories simply by their phones.
+A mobile version of the website is also designed for clients to view and post travel stories simply by their phones.

 Here is a link to the website: https://aboutthattrip.com/